NanoComp/meep/doc/docs/Scheme_User_Interface.md

 The frequency-domain solver requires you to use complex-valued fields, via `(set! force-complex-fields? true)`.

 After `meep-fields-solve-cw` completes, it should be as if you had just run the simulation for an infinite time with the source at that frequency.
 You can call the various field-output functions and so on as usual at this point.
+For examples, see [Tutorial/Frequency Domain Solver](Scheme_Tutorials/Frequency_Domain_Solver.md) and [Tutorial/Mode Decomposition/Reflectance and Transmittance Spectra for Planewave at Oblique Incidence](Scheme_Tutorials/Mode_Decomposition.md#reflectance-and-transmittance-spectra-for-planewave-at-oblique-incidence).

 Run and Step Functions
 ----------------------